SalomePlatform/adao/doc/en/index.rst

 problems*, *Bayesian estimation*, *optimal interpolation*, etc. More details can be found in the section :ref:`section_theory`.

-The documentation of this module is divided in parts.
-The first one is an :ref:`section_intro`.
+The documentation for this module is divided into several major categories, related to the theoretical documentation (indicated in the title by **[DocT]**), to the user documentation (indicated in the title by **[DocU]**), and to the reference documentation (indicated in the title by **[DocR]**).
 The second part introduces :ref:`section_theory`, and their concepts.
-The third part describes :ref:`section_using`.
-The fourth part gives examples on ADAO usage as :ref:`section_examples`.
-The fifth part gives a detailed :ref:`section_reference`.
-Users interested in quick use of the module can stop reading before this fifth part, but a valuable use of the module requires to read and come back regularly to the third and fifth ones.
-The last part focuses on :ref:`section_advanced`, how to get more information, or how to use it by scripting, without the graphical user interface (GUI).
+The third part describes :ref:`section_using`, and the fourth part gives examples on ADAO usage as :ref:`section_examples`.
+Users interested in quick use of the module can stop before reading the rest, but a valuable use of the module requires to read and come back regularly to the third and seventh parts.
+The fifth and sixth parts indicate :ref:`section_advanced`, with obtaining additional information or the use of non-GUI execution scripting, and a :ref:`section_tui` of the module.
+The seventh part gives a detailed :ref:`section_reference`, with three main sub-parts following.
 And, to respect the module requirements, be sure to read the part :ref:`section_license`.

 In all this documentation, we use standard notations of linear algebra, data assimilation (as described in [Ide97]_) and optimization.
 In particular, vectors